Skip to main content

 These answers cover common practical questions.
 For individual diagnosis and treatment advice, book a medical consultation.

 This depends on the underlying cause.
 If mid-face volume loss is contributing, cheek filler often provides a more natural result than filling the fold directly.
-Your doctor will assess and recommend the most effective approach.
+Your doctor will assess and recommend the most suitable approach; outcomes vary.

 Nasolabial folds are a natural facial feature and some depth is normal.
 Treatment aims to soften and reduce prominence rather than eliminate them completely, which would look unnatural.